MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-container-copy.md

 ## Next steps

-- For more information about container copy jobs, see [Container copy jobs](container-copy.md).
+- For more information about container copy jobs, see [Copy jobs](container-copy.md).